Learn how to remove your Google account from Huawei and Android phones before selling. Follow our step-by-step guide to protect your data.

-1. Go to Settings and tap on your Huawei ID profile on top of the screen.
+1. Go to Settings and tap on your Huawei ID profile at the top of the screen.

 2. On the Account Centre screen navigate to the bottom and tap Log Out.